| |

 (Exclusive Native - Virtuous)

-Top race filly of highest class, won 10 of 15 races between 2 and 4, her most popular win the Kentucky Derby, the first filly since Regret in 1915 to do so.
-Had her first live foal at the age of 17, the unraced Genuine Reward.
+Beloved race filly of highest class, won 10 of 15 races between 2 and 4, her most popular win the Kentucky Derby (placing second in both the Preakness and Belmont Stakes that year), the first filly since Regret in 1915 to do so.
+Had her first live foal of two total at the age of 17, the unraced Genuine Reward.

 | |